hardik47278/WealthMind-Agentic-Portfolio-Intelligence-Platform/README.md

 We addressed this through agentic planning and query decomposition rather than relying on a single retrieval step.

+Tool Selection & Similar Tools

+A key challenge in agentic systems is selecting the correct tool when multiple tools have similar or overlapping descriptions.

+For example, two tools may both appear relevant to a query, but differ in:

+- Data source
+- Time granularity
+- Supported fields
+- Date semantics
+- Calculation capability
+- Scope of the information they return

+The agent therefore needs to distinguish which tool actually satisfies the information requirement, rather than simply choosing the tool with the most similar name or description.

+User Query
+    ↓
+Required Information
+    ↓
+Available Tool Descriptions
+    ↓
+Select Best-Matching Tool
+    ↓
+Retrieve Evidence
+    ↓
+Reason Over Result

+Why This Matters

+Choosing a semantically similar but incorrect tool can produce a plausible-looking answer from the wrong data.

+For financial systems, this can lead to errors such as:

+- Using the wrong price series
+- Using the wrong date field
+- Using an incompatible data source
+- Missing required historical information
+- Producing a value that looks correct but is based on incorrect evidence

+Therefore, tool selection is not just a naming problem — it is an evidence-selection problem.

 ## 4. Financial Date Semantics

 Financial datasets contain different date concepts such as trade date, settlement date, month-end close, and reporting period.